 Well, that's all for now.

-Thanks for reading and we hope we inspired you or educated you in some way with our lavender plant profile.
+Thanks for reading and we hope we inspired you or educated you in some way with our Chrysanthemum plant profile.
 For information about updating your yard for the fall season, check out all our fall-related content on our podcast page.
 Also, if you're interested in learning about more plants, check out some of our other monthly plant profiles below:

 - The Gardener's Guide to Sunflowers